 Vernalisation in Sugar Beet

 Sugar Beet (Beta vulgaris) has also evolved an alternate method of regulating flowering time based on day length and wintering.
-In a study of wild “Sea Beet” (B vulgaris ssp. maritimavia) distributed around the coast of France it was found that the necessity for vernalisation increases the further north they were located (Boudry et al. 2002).
+In a study of wild ‘Sea Beet’ (B vulgaris ssp. maritimavia) distributed around the coast of France it was found that the necessity for vernalisation increases the further north they were located (Boudry et al. 2002).
 However, in more recent studies (Pin et al. 2012), it has been found that vernalisation mechanisms in beet are distinct from Arabidopsis and cereals (Figure 8 below).
 Rather than a single FT gene that triggers flowering time, as seen in Arabidopsis, two FT genes While B. vulgaris contains a number of genes consistent with the Photoperiod Pathway in Arabidopsis , the critical gene for control of transition to flowering is BOLTING TIME CONTOL 1 (BvBTC1), which is up-regulated by LD expression (Pin et al. 2012).

 BTC1 controls the interaction between BvFT1 and BvFT2, leading to control of flowering time

-This might be a good spot to speak about FT-like and other “x-likes” and homologues of genes in both similar and differing species.
+This might be a good spot to speak about FT-like and other ‘x-likes’ and homologues of genes in both similar and differing species.

 Vernalisation in other Asteraceae

-While much research has been undertaken with regards to the vernalisation response in Arabidopsis, cereals and beet, current research regarding this response to in safflower, and indeed, the Asteraceae family is relatively scarce, despite the Asteraceae being the largest flowering plant family in the world (Book at Black Mountain library by Cronquist.
+While much research has been undertaken with regards to the vernalisation response in Arabidopsis, cereals and beet, current research regarding this response in safflower, and indeed, the whole Asteraceae family is relatively scarce. despite the Asteraceae being the largest flowering plant family in the world (Book at Black Mountain library by Cronquist.
 REFERENCE).
-Early research in lettuce (Lactuca sativa) observed that germinated seeds that were vernalised prior to planting responded by bolted up to four weeks earlier than those that were not vernalised (Warne 1947; RAPPAPORT et al. 1956).
+Early research in lettuce (Lactuca sativa) observed that germinated seeds that were vernalised prior to planting responded by bolting up to four weeks earlier than unvernalised seeds (Warne 1947; RAPPAPORT et al. 1956).
 Later studies indicated that, similar to Arabidopsis, given the correct daylight exposure, lettuce bolts to flowering without the need for vernalisation, indicating a facultative vernalisation response in vernalisation sensitive lettuce species (Waycott 1995).

 In Chicory (Cichorium intybus),